Pune Junction railway station

 Pune Junction railway station (station code: PUNE) is the main railway junction of the city of Pune, India.
 It is one of the major railway junctions in Maharashtra.
 Pune Junction consists of 6 platforms.
 It also has a suburban train network.

-It has two accesses, from HH Aga Khan Road on the south and Raja Bahadur Mills Road from the north.
-It is controlled and regulated by the Pune Police and Central Reserve Police Force.
+It has two accesses, from HH Aga Khan Road on the south and Raja Bahadur Mills Road on the north.
+Pune Police and Central Reserve Police Force serve the station.

 History

-The first passenger train in India ran on 16 April 1853 on the track laid by the Great Indian Peninsula Railway from Chhatrapati Shivaji Maharaj Terminus in Mumbai to Thane.
+The first passenger train in India ran on 16 April 1853, on the track laid by the Great Indian Peninsula Railway from Chhatrapati Shivaji Maharaj Terminus in Mumbai to Thane.
 The GIPR line was extended to Kalyan in 1854, then on the south-east side to Khopoli via Palasdari railway station at the foot of the Western Ghats in 1856.
-While construction work was in progress across the Bhor Ghat, GIPR opened the Khandala–Pune track to the public in 1858.
+While construction work was in progress across the Bhor Ghat, the GIPR opened the Khandala–Pune track to the public in 1858.
 The Pune railway station opened in 1858.
 The Bhor Ghat incline connecting Palasdari to Khandala was completed in 1862, thereby connecting Mumbai and Pune.
 The present Pune railway station building was built in 1925.

 The Pune–Raichur sector of the Mumbai–Chennai line was opened in stages: the portion from Pune to Barshi Road was opened in 1859, from Barshi Road to Mohol in 1860 and from Mohol to Solapur also in 1860.
 Work on the line from Solapur southwards began in 1865, and the line was extended to Raichur in 1871.